Request a Free Consultation

 Independent agents can provide you with same day quotes, and often can provide auto quotes while you wait.
 You can help speed up the process by being prepared with all of the paperwork and information your agents needs to provide you with an accurate and reliable quote.

 What do I need to provide to get an car insurance quote?

-You current policy declarations page will have much of the information an independent agent needs to provide you with an insurance quote.
-Your auto insurance declarations page will usually provide the your vehicles’ VIN numbers along with the usage and driver assignment information.
+Your current policy declarations page will have much of the information an independent agent needs to provide you with an insurance quote.
+Your auto insurance declarations page will usually provide your vehicles’ VIN numbers along with the usage and driver assignment information.

 Additionally, your agent will need to know the name, date of birth, and driver’s license number of all the driver’s in your household.
 Most carriers will require the social security number of at least the first named insured on the policy.
 Carriers use this to determine an insurance score which helps to reflect the favorability of your risk and determine a tier for rating purposes.
 Some carriers will use the applicant (first named insured) and co-applicant social security numbers and tier the rating based on whichever one is better.

 How much pricing flexibility does my agent have?